-The famous and incredibly finger-lickin’ delicious roast chicken from Peru!
+The famous and incredibly finger-licking delicious Peruvian chicken known as Pollo a la Brasa!
 A variety of spices and ingredients come together to create a mouthwatering flavor combination.
 The skin is perfectly crispy and the chicken is served with an amazing homemade aji verde sauce.
-This pollo a la brasa recipe is a guaranteed winner!
+This Peruvian chicken recipe is a guaranteed winner!

 What is Pollo a la Brasa?

-Pollo a la brasa is a Peruvian dish of roast chicken commonly served with aji verde sauce.
-It’s a fairly recent creating, dating back to the 1940’s when a Swiss immigrant to Peru named Roger Schuler started breeding chickens and in an effort to make extra money decided to start roasting some of his chickens and selling them to the public at a low cost an on an all-you-can eat basis.
-(Delicious food + low cost + all you can eat = sounds great to me!)
-He eventually opened a restaurant at his farm and as far as I am aware it is still in operation.
+Pollo a la brasa, or Peruvian chicken, is a dish of roast chicken commonly served with aji verde sauce.
+It was created back in the 1940’s when a Swiss immigrant to Peru named Roger Schuler started breeding chickens and in an effort to make extra money decided to start roasting some of them and selling them to the public at a low cost and on an all-you-can eat basis.
+Delicious food + low cost + all you can eat….it was bound to make him wildly popular!
+He eventually opened a restaurant at his farm and as far as I am aware it is still in operation today, either by his descendants or others.

 “It is the most delicious chicken I have ever eaten…The marinade is full of spices and herbs.
 I can tell it’s been brined/marinated.
 The coating/marinade also seems to stick to the skin even through the roasting process.
 It is fragrant, too.
 I would loosely describe this as herbaceous, savory, well spiced (without being overly spicy from capsicum), somewhat salty, and just as juicy as one can imagine.
 The skin is beautifully crisp, too.”